The New Gen Ed Lottery System, Explained

-University spokesperson Anna G. Cowenhoven declined to comment on García Peña’s tenure decision.
+FAS spokesperson Anna G. Cowenhoven declined to comment on García Peña’s tenure decision.

 HUPD officers were dispatched to University Hall Monday after receiving a report that “close to 50 protestors” entered the building, according to Harvard University Police Department spokesperson Steven G. Catalano.

 “Officers merely observed the protest,” Catalano wrote in an emailed statement.
 “At the end of it the protestors vacated the building.”